 \subsubsection{Dataset Validation}

-To validate that \wikimethod and \newsmethod meet the required \method properties detailed in~\S\ref{sec:3.1}, we manually evaluated a sub-sample from each dataset.
-We sampled $138$ examples from \wikimethod and $100$ examples from \newsmethod, containing $414$ and $300$ generations overall.
+To validate that our \method benchmarks meet the required properties detailed in~\S\ref{sec:3.1}, we manually evaluated a sub-sample from each dataset.
+We sampled $138$ examples from \wikimethod, $100$ examples from \newsmethod and $80$ examples from \qamethod, containing $414$, $300$ and $240$ generations overall.
 Each generation was annotated w.r.t.\ the properties manifested in \S\ref{sec:3.1}, namely whether they were (1)~non-factual, (2)~fluent, and (3)~self-consistent.
-To assess the dataset diversity, we annotated the contradictions in accordance with the error typology of~\citet{pagnoni-etal-2021-understanding}, described in \S\ref{sec:3.1}.
-In addition, we verified that the non-factual completions were similar to the factual completion by measuring their mean edit distances over all the examples.
+To assess datasets diversity, we annotated the contradictions in accordance with the error typology of~\citet{pagnoni-etal-2021-understanding}, described in \S\ref{sec:3.1}.
+We verified that the non-factual completions are minimally edits variants of the factual completion by measuring mean edit distances.

-Table \ref{tab:data-stats} shows the validation results.
-For both datasets, almost every generated completion indeed contradicted the corresponding original completion, was fluent, and was self consistent.
-Table \ref{tab:data-dist} shows the error type distribution.
-For both datasets we observed that \method yielded diverse contradiction types.
+Validation results in Table \ref{tab:data-stats} show that for all datasets, almost every generated completion indeed contradicts the original one, was fluent, and was self consistent.
+Table \ref{tab:data-dist} shows the error type distribution, indicating that \method yields diverse contradiction types.
 Semantic frame errors (Entity, Predicate, and Circumstance) were more prevalent than discourse errors (Link and Coreference), as more sentences are suited for these type of errors.